Fernando-A-Rocha/mta-nandocrypt/README.md

 4. Copy the decrypter file generated to your own unique resource and use it to handle encrypted files in your own way.
 Check [nandoCrypt-example](/nandoCrypt-example) to understand how this can be achieved.

+## Advice

+- If working on a project with multiple people or a shared repository, don't share the secret key used to encrypt the models.

 ## Acknowledgements

 - [Patrick](https://forum.mtasa.com/profile/43688-patrick/) - Creator of [pCrypt](https://mtaclub.eu/pcrypt) (main inspiration for this project)